 Book today and get 5% discount off the tour price.
 Find out more

-Journey from Victoria Falls to Windhoek via Chobe Park and the Okavango Delta in Botswana, along with a host of Namibia's top highlights, including Etosha Park and the Namib Desert.
+Journey from Victoria Falls to Windhoek via Chobe Park and the Okavango Delta in Botswana, along with a host of Namibia's top highlights, including Etosha Park, Damaraland and the ancient Namib Desert.

 This fully-serviced camping safari offers an affordable trip for the adventurous traveller, over the age of forty, looking for a camping experience that is a step up in comfort.

 On the first day of our Vic Falls to Botswana & Namibia Safari Adventure we meet-up at the hotel in Victoria Falls, Zimbabwe.
 The pre-safari briefing takes place at 15h00 and the rest of the day is open for you to explore and do activities.